benmarwick/Pleistocene-aged-stone-artefacts-from-Jerimalai--East-Timor/readme.md

 ### Contents:

-This repository contains the code and data for our analysis of the stone artefacts from Sue O'Connor's excavations at Jeremalai, East Timor.
+This repository contains the code and data for our analysis of the stone artefacts from Sue O'Connor's excavations at Jerimalai, East Timor.
+The `supplement.Rmd` file in the `manuscript` directory contains details of how all the analyses reported in the paper were conducted, as well as instructions on how to rerun the analysis to reproduce the results.

-In the /code directory:
+In the `/code` directory:

 One Rmarkdown file that can be executed in R. This files contains sections of the narrative found in the published paper and R code used to analyse the data, compute statistics, and generate the data visualisations and tables.
 To execute these files, ensure all the files are together in a directory in the same structure as they are in this repository, then open R and run `knitr::knit2html("XXX")` where XXX is the name of the Rmd, including the .Rmd suffix and the quotation marks.
 There are many dependencies on non-core R packages and other software, see the dependencies section below for more details.